tomdev10/brxm-simple/README.md

 npm run start
 ```

 The CMS should now be accessible at <http://localhost:8080/cms>, and it should render the React app in preview mode in the Experience manager.
+PW: admin/admin
 The SPA itself can be accessed directly via <http://localhost:3000>.